Review reveals problems protecting workers from pesticides

 President Barack Obama’s administration recently adopted tougher farmworker protections after 20 years of debate and fierce resistance from the chemical and agricultural lobbies.
+The more stringent regulations adopt annual training requirements, safeguards to keep children workers out of the fields and stronger penalties for companies that retaliate against workers who report violations.
 However, when they take effect in 2017, all of the new rules will still rely on the existing enforcement system.

 Adding to the troubles are the regulators themselves.
 In all states except California, enforcement of federal pesticide-safety laws is managed by the same agencies that promote agricultural industries.